kamal951/yolo-rtsp-detection/README.md

 # RTSP Person Detection System

-This project provides a full-stack solution for processing RTSP video streams to detect persons using Ultralytics YOLOv8.
+This project provides a full-stack solution for processing RTSP video streams to detect persons, cars, and animals using Ultralytics YOLOv8.
 It consists of a Python Flask backend for video processing and a React frontend for user interaction.

 ## Features

-- Process RTSP video streams and detect persons using YOLOv8
+- Process RTSP video streams and detect multiple object classes (persons, cars, and animals) using YOLOv8
+- Display all detections in real-time with color-coded bounding boxes
 - Start/stop detection sessions from the frontend
-- View real-time detection results with bounding boxes
+- Save person detections for later analysis (cars and animals are displayed but not saved)
 - Track multiple detection sessions
-- Save detection results for later analysis
+- View detection statistics and history

 ## System Architecture